TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 (like in the last line of the example) is not possible.
 It would only be possible if the Property was :class:`public`.

-We recommend to denfine all Properties as :class:`protected`.
-Like that, they can not be altered any more from outside and you should use special Methods (called getter ans setter) to alter or read them.
+We recommend to define all Properties as :class:`protected`.
+Like that, they can not be altered any more from outside and you should use special Methods (called getter and setter) to alter or read them.
 We'll explain the use of these Methods in the following section.